-What are the statutory books or statutory registers for a UK limited company contractor?
-When you incorporate a private company in the UK, Companies House will give it a unique company registration number.
-As part of the incorporation, the company will receive its Certificate of Incorporation, Memorandum, and Articles of Association.
-Besides these official documents, your UK contractor limited company will also have some statutory records.
+What are the statutory books of accounts or statutory registers for a UK limited company contractor?
+When you incorporate a private company for contracting in the UK, Companies House will give it a unique company registration number.
+As part of the incorporation, the company will receive its company registry documents.
+Basically, these include the Companies House Certificate of Incorporation, Memorandum, and Articles of Association.
+Besides these official documents, your UK contractor limited company should also keep and maintain some company statutory records.
+What’s more, these contractor statutory register books should be kept safe as they contain important company documents.

-What are statutory registers?
-UK-registered companies must keep statutory books and records; your own company will have company registers for these records too.
-Moreover, your company’s statutory documents will contain the relevant information which you also report on the Annual Confirmation Statement which in turn is shown on the Companies House register.
+What are statutory registers of the company for UK contracting professionals?
+Basically, when we consider the statutory registers meaning, all UK companies must keep statutory books and records.
+Indeed, your own company will have company registers for these records too.
+Furthermore, UK companies registers will include your own company statutory documents and this will contain the relevant information which you also report on the Annual Confirmation Statement which in turn is shown on the Companies House register.

 When you run your own company, you will usually keep the records in a hard binder.
 In addition, you will also keep these in a safe place.